ProfileCreator/Configuration-Profile-Reference/markdown/_All.md

  [Configuration Profile Reference - AppStore Payload](https://developer.apple.com/library/content/featuredarticles/iPhoneConfigurationProfileRef/Introduction/Introduction.html#//apple_ref/doc/uid/TP40010206-CH1-SW197)

-The AppStore payload is designated by specifying `com.apple.app.appstore` as the `PayloadType` value.
+The AppStore payload is designated by specifying `com.apple.appstore` as the `PayloadType` value.

 It establishes macOS AppStore restrictions and is supported on the User channel.